-Legal Certainty Score: 6

-Generally French authorities act according to legal rules and obligations set forth from national and supranational legislation.
+Legal Certainty Score: 6 Generally French authorities act according to legal rules and obligations set forth from national and supranational legislation.
 The legal system however suffers still from a number of problems.
 Attitudes toward implementing rules and laws are rather lax.
-Following centuries of centralization and heavy top-down regulation, this attitude was described by political thinker Alexis de Tocqueville as "The rule is rigid, the practice is weak" (La règle est rigide, la pratique est molle).
-There are many examples of this attitude, common both at the central as well as at the local levels of government.
-Frequent is the delay or even the unlimited postponement of implementation measures, which may be used as a convenient political instrument for inaction: sometimes because pressure groups successfully impede the adoption of implementation measures, sometimes because the government has changed, and sometimes because the social, financial or administrative costs of the reform have been underestimated.
+Frequent is the delay or even the unlimited postponement of implementation measures, which may reflect a political tactic for inaction: sometimes because pressure groups successfully impede the adoption of implementation measures, sometimes because ministers change frequently (for instance the Hollande presidency had three ministers for Housing or five ministers of Education in five years), and sometimes because the social, financial or administrative costs of the reform have been underestimated.

 Another factor is the discretion left to the bureaucracy in interpreting existing regulations.
 In some cases, the administrative official circular, which is supposed to facilitate implementation of a law, actually restricts the impact or the meaning of existing legislation.
-A striking example is the most-debated law on housing adopted in 2013 under the initiative of a Green minister, Cecile Duflot.
+A striking example is the most-debated law on housing adopted in 2013 under the initiative of a Green minister, Cécile Duflot.
 The implementation decrees have not been published and most of the law will never be applied given the strong criticisms it has received from all sides.
 In other cases, the correct interpretation of an applicable law results from a written or verbal reply by a minister in parliament.
 This is particularly true in the field of fiscal law, which is subject to detailed and changing interpretations by politicians as well as by the bureaucracy.

-Finally, the most criticized issue of legal uncertainty derives from the multiple and frequent changes in legislation, in particular fiscal legislation.
-The business community has repeatedly voiced its concerns over the instability of rules, impeding any rational long-term perspective or planning.
-These changes usually are legally impeccable, but economically debatable.
+Finally, the most criticized issue of legal uncertainty derives from multiple and frequent legislative changes, particularly fiscal legislation.
+The business community has repeatedly voiced concerns over the instability of rules, impeding any rational long-term perspective or planning.
+These changes usually are legally solid, but economically debatable.
+It is not unusual that a fiscal measure adopted on the occasion of the vote of the annual budget is repealed or substantially modified one year later.